nccadman19/beauty-hq/README.md

 ## Navbar & Footer

-The navbar is comprised of a logo and navigation links to the other pages on the site.
-You can see how the navbar turns into a toggled dropdown menu when viewed on mobile.
+The navbar is comprised of login button for users to login to their client database.
+The footer consists of the logo and menu items, including a home, about us, client and new client button.
+You can see how the footer turns into a toggled dropdown menu when viewed on mobile.

 ![Navbar Mockup](assets/images/readme/mockup-iphone.png)